Qvy-png/TheTrueDestiny/README.md

 ## Usage
 The main purpose of this discord bot is to roll dice to enable any DnD or RolePlay party to play online.

- - Open your discord server (where your bot has been invited) and run the following command : `:roll d6` Congratulations, you have rolled your first dice!
+ - Open your discord server (where your bot has been invited) and run the following command : `:roll d6`, congratulations, you have rolled your first dice!
- - Now try `:roll 2d20`
-Wowee, you have rolled 2 20 dices.
+ - Now try `:roll 2d20`, wowee, you have rolled 2 \* 20 dices.
 Felt good right ?

 ## Examples